vertica/Vertica-Extension-Packages/README.txt

 3) REQUIRED: SQL example/tests showing your function in action.
 This script should have sample input, and sample queries that demonstrate how to use your function.
+The examples should be placed in package_dir/examples

 *******************